 Emerging research suggests that regular access to and use of quiet or silent spaces helps to prevent annoyance and improves tolerance to unwanted sound.
 Our city is fortunate to have libraries, parks and natural spaces that provide opportunity to experience quietness.

 Transportation Noise Maps

 In 2007 the San Francisco Health Department developed a digital local traffic based model using the FHWA- Traffic Noise Model (TNM) to update the existing 1972 model.
-The new model describes ambient noise levels on each street in San Francisco and identifies those areas that exceed 60 Ldn.
-Title 24 requires new multifamily housing in areas in excess of 60 to be acoustically insulated.
-New residential construction must achieve an interior noise level of 45.
+The 2007 model estimated noise levels from transportation sources on each street in San Francisco and identified those areas that exceed 60 Ldn.
+Under the 2012 version of Title 24 of the state building code, new multifamily housing in areas in excess of 60 are meant to be acoustically insulated, and all new residential construction must achieve an interior noise level of 45.
 The San Francisco Building Department is the enforcement agency for this law and does so under Appendix Chapter 12, Division IIA, San Francisco Building Code.
-Building inspectors use these maps to decide which new construction applications must be acoustically reviewed and evaluated.
+Building inspectors may use these maps to decide which new construction applications must be acoustically reviewed and evaluated.